 On November 30, 2007 the Company entered into a Loan and Security Agreement whereby the Company issued 12% secured promissory notes in the principal amount of \$445,000, with interest paid in advance resulting in net proceeds of \$391,600, with the discount being amortized to interest and finance charges over the term of the notes.
 The promissory notes mature on May 31, 2008.
 Additionally, the Company issued to the Lenders, as fully paid and non-assessable, 1,780,000 non-transferable and registerable share purchase warrants (each a "Warrant"), to acquire an equivalent number of common shares of the Company (each a "Warrant Share"), at an exercise price of \$0.25 per Warrant Share and for an exercise period of up to five years from the issuance date.
-The Company allocated the proceeds of sisuance between the secured promissory notes and the detachable warrants based on their relative fair values as determined by management.
-Accordingly, the Company recognized the relative fair value of the warrants of \$356,000 as a component of stockholders' deficit.
-Interest paid in advance was amortized by \$9,046 to interest expense for the fiscal year ended December 31, 2007, increasing the net carrying value of the secured promissory notes.
-Additionally, the fair value of the warrants was accreted to interest expense by \$60,306 for the fiscal year ended December 31, 2007, increasing the net carrying value of the warrants was estimated using the Black-Scholes option pricing model with an expected life of five years, a risk free interest rate of 4.55%, a dividend yield of 0%, and an expected volatility of 106%.
+The Company allocated the proceeds of issuance between the secured promissory notes and the detachable warrants based on their relative fair values as determined by management.
+Accordingly, the Company recognized the re lative fair value of the warrants of \$356,000 as a component of stockholders' deficit.
+Interest paid in advance was amortized by \$9,046 to interest expense for the fiscal year ended December 31, 2007, increasing the net carrying value of the secured promissory notes to \$104,952.
+The fair value of the warrants was estimated using the Black-Scholes option pricing model with an expected life of five years, a risk free interest rate of 4.55%, a dividend yield of 0%, and an expected volatility of 106%.

 Under the terms of the Loan and Security Agreement, the notes shall be repaid if the Company receives funds from a sale or series of sales of any debt or Common Stock or Common Stock Equivalents in the aggregate of \$2,000,000 or more.
-Also under the terms of the Loan and Security Agreement, the Company granted a first priority security interest in Company collateral, including, but not limited to: (i) all goods, including machinery and inventory; (ii) all contract rights and other general intagibles; (iii) all accounts, together with all instruments, etc., (iv) all documents, letter of credit rights, instruments and chattel paper; (v) all commercial tort claims; (vi) all deposit accounts and all cash; (vii) all investment property; (viii) all supporting obligations; (ix) all files, records, books of account, business papers, and computer programs; and (x) the products and proceeds of all of the foregoing.
+Also under the terms of the Loan and Security Agreement, the Company granted a first priority security interest in Company collateral, including, but not limited to: (i) all goods, including machinery and inventory; (ii) all contract rights and other general intangibles; (iii) all accounts, together with all instruments, etc., (iv) all documents, letter of credit rights, instruments and chattel paper; (v) all commercial tort claims; (vi) all deposit accounts and all cash; (vii) all investment property; (viii) all supporting obligations; (ix) all files, records, books of account, business papers, and computer programs; and (x) the products and proceeds of all of the foregoing.